Sherrone Moore fired as Michigan football head coach, remains jailed amid investigation into possible assault charges

 Michigan head coach Sherrone Moore watches a play against Ohio State during the second half at Michigan Stadium in Ann Arbor on Saturday, Nov.
 29, 2025.
 Photo credit © Junfu Han / USA TODAY NETWORK via Imagn Images

-ANN ARBOR (WWJ) -- The University of Michigan has fired head football coach Sherrone Moore, who is now being investigated on potential criminal charges.
+ANN ARBOR (WWJ) -- The University of Michigan has fired head football coach Sherrone Moore, who is now jailed and expected to face criminal charges, according to police.

 A statement from university on Wednesday said Moore "has been terminated, with cause, effective immediately.
 Following a University investigation, credible evidence was found that Coach Moore engaged in an inappropriate relationship with a staff member.
 This conduct constitutes a clear violation of University policy, and U-M maintains zero tolerance for such behavior."